 Cincinnati Zoo Home Safari

 The Cincinnati Zoo takes kids on a Home Safari each weekday at 3 p.m.
-ET on Facebook Live until April 11.
+ET on Facebook Live.
 Videos will also be posted on their website and YouTube channel shortly after Facebook Live ends.

 Jamestown Settlement and the American Revolution Museum at Yorktown